lambsubstitute/tdd-web-calc-feature-rewrite/README.md

 To change the style of the web app we use [TailwindCSS](https://tailwindcss.com).

-To change these styles you will need.
+To change these styles you will need to have installed.

 -   [NodeJS](https://nodejs.org/en/download/)
 -   [TailwindCSS CLI](https://tailwindcss.com/docs/installation)